The University of Aizu

 as well as practical experience regarding basic audio operations.

-Interactive exercises provide realtime "hands-on" multimedia
+Interactive exercises, based on workstations and tablets, provide realtime "hands-on" multimedia

 educational opportunities that are stimulating and creative, as